 Getting there

 13 special bus routes run to the fairground during the feria, with lines 21, 23, and 29 operating through the night.
-Wear shoes you can walk in — the recinto is large and the ground is compacted earth, not pavement.
-Entry to the fairground and all 86 casetas is free.
+Wear shoes you can walk in: the recinto is large and the ground is compacted earth, not pavement.
+Entry to the fairground and all public casetas is free.
+Shade canopies on the two main fairground streets (Guadalquivir and Enmedio) make afternoon visits more comfortable.